How Long is Intensive Outpatient Treatment?

 How to Maintain Sobriety After Completing an Intensive Outpatient Program

 Along with how long is intensive outpatient treatment, you must also think about what comes after completing the program.
-At Essence Health and Wellness, we make sure you’re set up with a relapse prevention plan and a general plan for success in maintaining sobriety.
+At Essence Healthcare, we make sure you’re set up with a relapse prevention plan and a general plan for success in maintaining sobriety.
 We teach healthy habits and positive lifestyles to make maintaining sobriety easier after completing an IOP.

 Ultimately, instead of how long is intensive outpatient treatment, you should consider that recovery is ongoing, even after leaving the rehab center.